Send the link below via email or IMCopy

 that means contrary to expectations

-existing belief, or perceived opinion.
+existing belief, or contrary to perceived opinion.

 paradox appears to be self-contradictory or silly statement but usually contains some truth.